ThePieBaker90/On-The-Rim/Psycasts/Damage Paths/Chemlord/1st Level/Fleming's Liquefying Lob.md

 - **[[Neural Heat]] Generation:**
 	- 20
 - [[Range]]:
-	- 35ft (+15ft)
+	- 35ft. (+15ft)
 - **Target**:
 	- A sphere within range, may go over obstacles.
 - **Components**:
-	- Kinetic
+	- Kinetic.
 - **Duration**:
 	- Instant.
 - **Effects**:
-	- *You lob a bubble of [[OrganiX]], the acid eats away at anything organic near the landing location, dealing corrosion damage.
+	- *You lob a bubble of [[OrganiX]], the acid eats away at anything organic near the landing location.
 The acid is ineffective against non-organic materials making armor invaluable against this lob.*
 	- All creatures in the target sphere must make a Constitution saving throw to weather the acid.
 		- On a failed save, a creature damage from the acid.
 		- On a successful save, they take half damage.